lsst-dm/dm_dev_guide/services/lsst-devl.rst

 .. tip::

-   Several developers have setup integrations with their remote editors to connect through ``lsst-devl`` nodes (e.g. rsub/rmate, VSCode, tramp integrations).
+   Several developers have setup integrations with their remote editors to connect to ``lsst-devl`` nodes (e.g. rsub/rmate, VSCode, tramp integrations).
 Ask peers for advice on how they do this.

 .. _lsst-devl-git: